 Following our July 1, 2002 valuation, a resolution was adopted to lower the annual interest rate assumption to 5%.
 That 5% interest rate assumption is continued in this valuation.

-In the following sections, we discuss Temporary Disability Benefits and Permanent Total Disability Benefits.
+In the following sections, we present our detailed analysis of the Temporary Disability Benefits and the Permanent Total Disability Benefits.

 Consolidated Summary Statement of Income and Expenses